April 22, 2020

 This may seem like a threat to TCH’s RTP offering; however, current automated clearing house (ACH) operations indicate those assumptions could be unfounded.

 Both TCH and The Federal Reserve operate ACH services in the U.S. today, and essentially share the market, providing a benefit for all U.S. players as well as both TCH and The Federal Reserve.
 Real-time payment services could see the same result.
 TCH does have an incumbent advantage as its RTP service is already a couple of years ahead of the Federal Reserve’s offering, and will be 6-7 years ahead by the time FedNow is launched.

-There may be a market for both services in the US; however, financial institutions will have to weigh speed-to-market, considering FedNow still has 4-5 years before its available.
+There may be a market for both services in the U.S.; however, financial institutions will have to weigh speed-to-market, considering FedNow still has 3-4 years before it’s available.
 Other factors will also come into play for each institution considering a real-time offering, such as:

-One of the biggest concerns that many institutions have with the Fed’s announcement is the expectation that it will significantly slow down the adoption of real-time payments and lead to significant fragmentation as the end-consumer ultimately has to deal with the confusion over which, if any, RTP scheme is being used by the entity receiving the funds.
+One of the biggest concerns that many institutions have with the Fed’s announcement is the expectation that it will significantly slow down the adoption of real-time payments.
+This will lead to significant fragmentation, as the end-consumer ultimately has to deal with the confusion over which, if any, RTP scheme is being used by the entity receiving the funds.

 Given all of these factors, it will be interesting to see how each institution evaluates its decision on when and how they offer a real-time capability.